-Trustees must appoint a senior executive leader (chief executive of MATs).
-This person should also be the accounting officer - these roles do not rotate.

-Accounting officers are personally financially responsible to Parliament and thus must have appropriate oversight of the academy's finances.
-They must complete statements in the accounts each year demonstrating compliance, and value for money.
+- Trustees must appoint a senior executive leader (chief executive of MATs).
+This person should also be the accounting officer - these roles do not rotate. - Accounting officers are personally financially responsible to Parliament and thus must have appropriate oversight of the academy's finances.
+They must complete statements in the accounts each year demonstrating compliance, and value for money. - The accounting Officer should be employed by the trust and ESFA approval must be obtained if a trust is proposing in exceptional circumstances to appoint one who will not be an employee.